MO HealthNet Organization

 This unit is responsible for conducting fiscal analyses on proposed and existing cost-containment initiatives, maintaining and developing report systems, overseeing payments for contracted services, and tracking fiscal data for the program.
 This group assists in the preparation of fiscal notes, annual budget preparation, and reviews proposed legislation on pharmacy related issues.
 In addition, this unit administers the Pharmacy Provider Tax program and nursing home returns.

 This unit is responsible for the implementation and maintenance of clinical program initiatives.
-This group oversees the clinical review of all new drug products, conducts drug pricing research including the Missouri Maximum Allowable Cost (MAC) program, updates the website with clinical program specifics such as the preferred lists for Diabetic Testing Supplies, Over-the-Counter and Cough and Cold Products.
-The clinical unit performs evidence-based clinical drug reviews pared them with available pharmacoeconomic data and presents this information to the Division's Advisory Groups.
-This unit responds to provider's claims and program inquiries both written and by phone offering provider education; and conducts pre-payment and post-payment reviews to detect incorrect claims billings.
+This group oversees the clinical review of all new drug products, conducts drug pricing research including the Missouri Maximum Allowable Cost (MAC) program, and updates the website with clinical program specifics such as the preferred lists for Diabetic Testing Supplies and Over-the-Counter and Cough and Cold Products.
+The clinical unit performs evidence-based clinical drug reviews pared them with available pharmacoeconomic data and presents this information to the division’s advisory groups.
+This unit responds to provider’s claims and program inquiries both written and by phone offering provider education; and conducts pre-payment and post-payment reviews to detect incorrect claims billings.

 This unit is responsible for the collection of rebates from pharmaceutical manufacturers contracted with the Centers for Medicare and Medicaid Services (CMS) to participate in the Drug Rebate Program.
 Manufacturers are invoiced quarterly by the unit for products dispensed during the period.
 As payments are received, disputes are identified and the unit researches any product disputed by the manufacturer.
 Disputes are resolved with the manufacturer to collect the fullest rebate possible.
 A similar process is used to collect state preferred drug list (PDL) supplemental rebates.
 This unit is also responsible for collecting rebates for the Missouri Rx Plan.